serge-community/zing/docs/ref-commands.md

 ### `sync_stores`

-Save all translations currently in the database to the file system, thereby bringing the files under the `POOTLE_TRANSLATION_DIRECTORY` directory in sync with the Zing database.
+Save all translations currently in the database to the file system, thereby bringing the files under the `ZING_TRANSLATION_DIRECTORY` directory in sync with the Zing database.
 Disabled projects are skipped.

 You must run this command before taking backups or running scripts that modify